 - SQL formatter profiles

 - Format object in a batch

 - Format T-SQL scripts in a batch

 Nobody likes to check and read a ton of messy, unformatted text.
 When it comes to read a complex SQL code that problem can become even more difficult, especially if you are the one who has to untangle it.

 SQL code can be formatted with a style making reading of it easier, especially if the entire team uses the same.
 Clean, well formatted (consistent) SQL code can be read much faster than inconsistently written SQL code, whether the inconsistency is across team members and different objects or even within the same script of object itself.
-Well organized and formatted SQL code can be reviewed and troubleshooted more efficiently.
+Well organized and formatted SQL code can be reviewed more efficiently.
 Handing off a project to another team or a client with well formatted SQL code will be much smoother and much more appreciated.

 Under the Capitalization tab of the Options window, capitalization rules can be set for the following:

 - SQL keywords – Select, Update, Insert, Delete, Declare, etc.